ponicode/roller-coaster/INSTRUCTION.md

 # The Roller Coaster

+You can resolve the following exercise in JavaScript or TypeScript.

 ## The Goal

 You have recently been assigned to a new amusement park’s center of analysis and supervision.
 Your mission is to estimate each day what the earnings will be for each ride that day.
 You start by looking at the roller coaster.